The world’s most prestigious weather and climate photography competition

 Standard Chartered

-The Royal Meteorological Society joined forces with Standard Chartered this year to increase the global reach and profile of the competition to tell the climate story that sits behind every photo submitted.
-Weather Photographer is so much more than just the competition, The Royal Society and Standard Chartered are united in our mission to raise awareness globally of the impact of our changing climate and the threat posed by extreme weather events.
+The Royal Meteorological Society joined forces with Standard Chartered to increase the global reach and profile of the competition to tell the climate story that sits behind every photo submitted.
+Weather Photographer is so much more than just the competition, RMetS and Standard Chartered are united in the mission to raise awareness globally of the impact of our changing climate and the threat posed by extreme weather events.

 The Week Junior Science+Nature